baobabyoo/Lecture_DataAnalysis/README.md

 ## Example Python Code
 [Jupyter Notebook - Frequentist](https://github.com/baobabyoo/Lecture_DataAnalysis/blob/main/DataAnalysisLecture_2023March_frequentist) (Note that the codes are redundant for a pedagogical purpose.
 Normally we should not make the codes looking like that.)
+[Jupyter Notebook - MCMC](https://github.com/baobabyoo/Lecture_DataAnalysis/blob/main/DataAnalysisLecture_2023March_MCMC) (Note that the codes are redundant for a pedagogical purpose.
+Normally we should not make the codes looking like that.)